nplinden/nozzle_design/README.md

 },
 )
 ```
 This example is provided in the tuyere.jdd file in the repository.
-To launch the program simply use the ./file_name command (Don't forget to chmod it adequatly).
+To launch the program simply use the ./file_name command (Don't forget to chmod it adequately).
 You should adapt the python3 path to your system, or alternatively delete the line and just use the "python3 file_name" command.
 You can then modify the parameters to your liking.